First published in 2011.

 - In Trinity and ABRSM, students can play during the sight-reading preparation phase before the examiner actually ‘listens’ – makes sense to me!

-- AMEB seems to have by far the most comprehensive technical work requirements altough the ABRSM isn’t far behind.
+- AMEB seems to have by far the most comprehensive technical work requirements although the ABRSM isn’t far behind.
 Trinity has fewer scales and arpeggios but adds short 1-2 line mini etudes that students learn instead.

 - I like the practicality of the Trinity Aural tests – they seem to be much more relevant to good musicianship than other boards.

 - Trinity, ABRSM, ANZCA require only 3-4 pieces to be performed compared to 6 for higher level AMEB exams – not that I think this is necessarily a bad thing.